 When Is the Best Time

 Where and when animal sightings happen, depends on habitat preferences, weather and seasonal cycles of movement.
 Still, it's often a matter of luck but you can increase your chances by following our monthly guide and find out which animal can be seen in which month and season.
+We gathered information from hundreds of visitor reviews and talked to Yellowstone animal experts to put together a detailed wildlife season guide.

 April - Early June (Spring)